scivision/pyphidgets3/README.rst

 =========================================
-Phidgets servos for C and Python exmaples
+Phidgets servos for C and Python examples
 =========================================

+Using Phidgets servo controllers from C and Python on Linux including **Raspberry Pi**

 :author: Michael Hirsch, Ph.D.